CGNS/cgns.github.io/_sources/governance/support.rst.txt

   - General description of extension
   - Reason or need for extension
   - A SIDS detailed description of extension using similar documentation style found in the SIDS
-  - File Mapping description of Node Attributes, following the prescription given in existing `Node Description Documentation <FMMNodeDescriptions>`
+  - File Mapping description of Node Attributes, following the prescription given in existing :ref:`Node Description Documentation <FMMNodeDescriptions>`
   - Specific example(s) of extension